 Yousign has the dual role of a SaaS based electronic signature software publisher and a certification authority.
 It is certified by eIDAS and ETSI and holds the Security Visa issued by ANSSI.
 The French publisher makes a point of providing the highest level of security for client’s data.

 In terms of functionalities, Yousign is:

-You now know: digital certificates, in particular, the famous SSL certificate, attest and guarantee the security of data transmission over the network since they are a safeguard for the authentication of the identity of actors in the network.
+You now know: digital certificates, and especially the famous SSL certificate, attests and guarantees the security of data transmission over the network since they are a safeguard for the authentication of the identity of actors in the network.
 A valid SSL certificate is represented by a padlock symbol next to the URL display and documented by an SSL protocol.
 Electronic certificates can only be issued by officially accredited certification bodies.
 In addition, digital certificates enable the creation of electronic signatures, which can advance the digitization of your company.

 In addition to connection and website security, these data records not only enable carefree navigation and encrypted data exchange in the network, but also have a direct modernizing effect on companies that decide to use them, for example, in the area of document management.